-- Zoho Docs: Zoho Docs is a popular system designed for effective document management.
+- Zoho Docs: Zoho Docs is a popular system for small business that is designed for effective document management.

 - Zoho Forms: Zoho Forms is a robust online form builder that can create or collect forms from multiple mobile apps, platforms, and systems, and share them with other users.

 - Qwilr: Qwilr combines the ease of documents with the power and beauty of websites.
 Its pages have high quality analytics, and are beautiful, interactive, and bursting with media.

 Types of Document Management Software

 - Web based – The advantage is you don’t have to deploy a client software package.
 Simply use your internet browser to access the software.

 - Client Server based – This type of software can be more robust and faster than other types.
 You can customize the interface and easily develop sophisticated integration.